monsterkrampe/crystal/docs/generator.md

 ### Template

-Generator uses a template file to generate the test file.
+The generator uses a template file to generate the test file.
-The template is located in the under `.meta` for each exercise.
+The template is located under the `.meta` for each exercise.

 This template has to be manually written for each exercise.
-The goal although is to make it so that you only have to write the template once and then it will be able to used to generate new tests.
+The goal although is to make it so that you only have to write the template once and then it will be able to be used to generate new tests.

 The template file is written in [Embedded Crystal(ECR)][ecr], it is very similar to ERB(Embedded Ruby) for people who have worked with that.
-Ecr enables you to write Crystal code inside of the template file.
+ECR enables you to write Crystal code inside of the template file.
 It also means that the templates can be highly customizable since you can write any Crystal code you want.

-When writing the template file is it recommended to look at already existing template files to get a better understanding of how it works.
+When writing the template file it is recommended to look at already existing template files to get a better understanding of how it works.
 The template is getting a slightly modified version of the canonical data, so you can check out the [canonical data][canonical data] to see the data structure.
-The modification is that the cases which is not included in the toml file will be removed from the data structure.
+The modification is that the cases which are not included in the toml file will be removed from the data structure.

-When writing the template so is it a special tool which can help with giving `it` and `pending` tags for tests.
+When writing the template so is it a special tool that can help with giving `it` and `pending` tags for tests.
 You simply have to call the `status` method.
 It will return either `it` or `pending` depending on if it is the first test case or not.